Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module 27 - Implementing Gated Deployment for Container Security.md

 1. Go to the Defender for cloud portal and select environment settings then Security Rules.
 2. Under Gated deployment, select Admission Monitoring.
 You should see both the audit event and deny event.
 Select either event.
-3. Aside from the admission action, the event includes a time stamp, the rule name, violation and image digest that violated the rule.
+3. Aside from the admission action, the event includes a timestamp, the rule name, violation and image digest that violated the rule.

 ![](../Images/lab27-38.png?raw=true)